 … The answer to that one is always going to be ‘start a bar brawl’, isn’t it?

 In any case, remember that, as incredibly useful as your pet may be, they’re also going to complicate your character’s life.
 Don’t shrink away from that, embrace it!
 It’ll make Spot more ‘real’ for everyone, and make you appreciate the moments when they do something ridiculously cool all the more awesome.

-Pets cages are their home, its where they spend most of their time as it’s their own palace of solitude.
+Pets cages are their home, whether they are cute looking good chinchilla cages or big dog cages, its where they spend most of their time as it’s their own palace of solitude.
 Hence make sure to find them online by referring to reliable sites.
 It is also essential to clean up after your pet as they sleep in confined cages and not cleaning them may result in foul odor.

 Thanks to websites like Diamond Pup pet owners are able to find the best products for their pet ensuring their health and overall safety.

 Show of hands: how many of you have pets that you absolutely adore?
 Great.
 Now, how many of you would send that pet crawling on their own down a pitch black corridor, knowing that there are likely spider-goblins hiding in the shadows?
 Well, that’s how too many players treat their pets and familiars: as nearly disposable scouts.
 Discovering the fire trap up ahead by having your dire armadillo end up getting fricasseed by it is only funny the first time, and I’m sure Mr. Armorbutt won’t appreciate it.
 Your pet is likely a vital part of your character.
 Use it wisely.
 Take advantage of its enhanced senses, its smaller size, its unique abilities, sure, but don’t forget that it’s putting its life on the line for you, no questions asked, trusting you implicitly.
 Respect the love- you’re not gonna get that from anyone else.